-- Number of errors detected - Task ID and task name (task names are displayed using the l command) - Error type, date and time, error level, and description - Number of occurrences (shown in brackets following the date and time stamp)
+- Number of errors detected - Task ID and task name (task names are displayed using the vertical bar (l) command) - Error type, date and time, error level, and description - Number of occurrences (shown in brackets following the date and time stamp)

 The error message display pauses after each error and prompts you to press Enter to continue or Q to quit.
-Continue pressing Enter until the prompt => displays.
+Continue pressing Enter until the => prompt is displayed.
 Only diagnostic errors are assigned error numbers.
-If no errors encountered, the message "No Error" displays.
+If no errors encountered, the message No Error displays.